traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 If you encounter another issue that is not described above, please report it on the [issue tracker](https://github.com/igeolise/traveltime-platform-qgis-plugin/issues).

-Include as much information as possible, such as what steps exactly triggered the issue, the error message or unexpected behaviour, a copy of the message log (`view > panels > Log messages` under the `TravelTime platform` tab).
+Include as much information as possible, such as what steps exactly triggered the issue, the error message or unexpected behaviour, a copy of the message log (`view > panels > Log messages` under the `TravelTime` tab).

 By doing so, we'll be able to fix the issue and you will be notified.

 ### Contact us

-For anything else, including to request higher API limit, please visit https://www.traveltimeplatform.com/contact-us
+For anything else, including to request higher API limit, please visit https://traveltime.com/contact-us